 Identify the Elements of Impact

-The best talent development platforms will touch all aspects of an organization, impacting employees, processes, and even contingent workers at every level.
+The best learning and talent development platforms will touch all aspects of an organization, impacting employees, processes, and even contingent workers at every level.
 It’s difficult to determine how to compile its different areas of value, but tying it back to these four pillars can provide the initial framework to start building your case.
-For more information on how to navigate the learning tech landscape, download our Buyer’s Guide to Talent Development Technology here.